 Gypsy and Traveller Local Plan

-We are holding a public consultation on the Gypsy and Traveller Local Plan Options Report between January 8 and February 21 (5pm) 2020.
+The public consultation on the Gypsy and Traveller Local Plan Options Report has now closed.

 Why do we need a Gypsy and Traveller Local Plan?